sajan-caissa/compiler-/README.md

 # compiler-
 use of clang gcc and llvm in compiler optimization

-read the pdf file, which contains the entire details required to perform compiler optimization using gcc calng and llvm
+read the pdf file, which contains the entire details required to perform compiler optimization using gcc clang and llvm